2025 NBA Finals: Aftermath

-A day after Game 7, it was revealed that Tyrese Haliburton tore his Achilles tendon, making him likely to miss the entire 2025–26 NBA season.
+A day after Game 7, it was revealed that Tyrese Haliburton tore his Achilles tendon; he therefore missed the entire 2025–26 NBA season.
 ESPN sportswriter Brian Windhorst said of the injury, "I'd hate to even say this, but he might have scored 40 points in this game.
 We'll never know, but he had nine points in seven minutes.
 The Thunder were looking a little shaky.
 It's possible he has a game that is an all-time classic."
-In an unlucky coincidence, Haliburton was the third player to wear the number "0" and tear his Achilles tendon in the 2025 NBA playoffs, following Damian Lillard and Jayson Tatum.
+In an unlucky coincidence, Haliburton was the third player to wear the number "0" and tear his Achilles tendon in the 2025 NBA playoffs, after Damian Lillard and Jayson Tatum.

 The victory parade and championship celebration for the Thunder was held in downtown Oklahoma City on June 24, concluding outside of the Paycom Center.
-According to the Oklahoma Voice, around 500,000 people attended the celebration.
+According to the Oklahoma Voice, around 500,000 people attended.

+Without Haliburton and a various injuries to other key players, the Pacers had their worst-ever start to a season in 2025–26, beginning 1–12, which was also the worst for any team in NBA history that made the previous season's NBA Finals.
+They finished with a 19–63 record, the worst in franchise history.

+Meanwhile, the 2025–26 Thunder went 24–1 in their first 25 games, tying the 2015–16 Warriors for the best 25-game start in NBA history.
+They finished 64–18, just four games off the pace they set in 2024–25 despite All-Star forward Jalen Williams missing much of the season due to a recurring hamstring strain.
+They swept through the first two rounds of the NBA playoffs before meeting the Spurs, led by Victor Wembanyama, in the Western Conference Finals.
+The Thunder lost the series in seven games at home, failing in their quest to become the first team since the 2017–2018 Warriors to repeat as champion.